-About 90 kilometers, 1 hour and 15 minutes by car. almost 7 years ago
+About 90 kilometers, 1 hour and 15 minutes by car. about 7 years ago

 Best known and good quality boutique hotels in Amsterdam are The Dylan and Hotel Seven One Seven.
 Not boutique, but also recommendable are Hotel Pulitzer (fairly small rooms, however), and Sofitel Legend The Grand Amsterdam, which, in my opinion, is the best hotel in Amsterdam.
 Both are located very well, and have great local flavor because they are housed in historical buildings.
 The Pulitzer is located in a row of 17th century canal houses, and The Grand in a former, 15th century convent, in the 16th/17th century used as hotel for naval officers, with William of Orange, Holland's "Father of the Fatherland" as it's most famous guest, and as city hall until the present conversion to hotel.
 Recommendable boutique hotel for a smaller budget: Boutique Hotel View.
 I hope this helps. almost 7 years ago